JLTDigital/Webpack-Babel-Workflow/README.md

 ```$ npm install --legacy-peer-deps```

---legacy-peer-deps is required due to enable the install of webpack cli 3.3.10 due to appart compatibilty issues with webpack cli V4 and the dev server.
+--legacy-peer-deps is required due to enable the install of webpack cli 3.3.10 due to apparent compatibilty issues with webpack cli V4 and the dev server.

 **Dev Server**